fa-alvarez/python-examples/README.md

 ### add_prices.py
 The add_prices function returns the total price of all of the groceries in the  dictionary.

+### car_listing.py
+In this code car_prices dictionary is iterated through its keys and values, printing out some information about each one.

 ### combine_guests.py
 Taylor and Rory are hosting a party.
 They sent out invitations, and each one collected responses into dictionaries, with names of their friends and how many guests each friend is bringing.
 Each dictionary is a partial list, but Rory's list has more current information about the number of guests.
 This function combines both dictionaries into one, with each friend listed only once, and the number of guests from Rory's dictionary taking precedence, if a name is included in both dictionaries.
 Then it prints the resulting dictionary.